nbhui/YulavFishRepository/README.md

 *Create, delete and update fish species
 *Add Orders
 *Calculate net profits
-*Calculate dead fish %
+*Calculate dead fish % and update fish quantity
-*When orders a product, the product quantity is updated
-*Track quantity of fish in store when updating the amount of dead fish
+*Quantity is updated when order is placed